AdenasGittinIt/Plan-It/README.md

 # Plan-It
-An interactive calendar based to do list
+An interactive, calendar based, to do list.